oyvindstegard/make-test-java-modules/README.md

-# Demonstrates modular Java build and unit tests using GNU make as build tool
+# Demonstrates modular Java build and unit tests using GNU Make as build tool

 This silly experiment demonstrates use of GNU Make to compile modular Java source code with unit tests and automatic download of Maven style dependency